 Examples of major programs are road and transport renewal/upgrades.
-The actions identified in the following Table 1 will be categorised under the three options: projects, service delivery and major programs.
-The implementation of each will be monitored, with and progress reported through Council's Quarterly, Annual and End of Term Reports.
+The actions identified in Table 1 (below) will be categorised under the three options being projects, service delivery and major programs and will be monitored and reported on through Council's Quarterly, Annual and End of Term Reports.